Yashground/video-processing-app/README.md

   - OpenAI Whisper API for transcription
   - OpenAI GPT-3.5 for summarization
   - YouTube Data API for video metadata
-  - LibreTranslate for translations

 ## License
 MIT License

-Copyright (c) 2024 YouTube Language Learning Platform
+Copyright (c) 2024 Video Text Extractor & Summarizer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal